A decoupling approach to the quantum capacity: One-shot version

 \section{One-shot version}

-This section is devoted to proving a theorem which bounds the ability of a quantum channel to preserve quantum information which is encoded into a random subspace of the input.
-The following one-shot decoupling theorem is at the heart of the proof of the coding theorem for memoryless channels.
-The reader should think of $\Ps^{SE}$ in the theorem as a marginal of the state $\ket{\Psi}^{SBE} = \CV_\CN^{S'\to BE}\ket{\Ph}^{SS'}$, where $\CV_\CN^{S'\to BE}$ is a Stinespring extension of a channel $\CN^{S'\to B}$. \begin{theorem}[One-shot decoupling theorem] Let a density matrix $\Psi^{SE}$ which is maximally mixed on $S$ and a projection $P^{S\to R}$ onto a subspace $R\subset S$ be given.
-For each unitary $U\in \CU(S)$, define the state
+This section is devoted to proving a theorem that is at the heart of the proof of the coding theorem for memoryless channels.
+Consider a pure state $\ket{\ph}^{AA'}$ and a channel $\CN^{A'\to B}$ with a Stinespring extension $\CV_\CN^{A'\to BE}$ and suppose that $\ph^{A}$ has rank $|A|$.
+Let $P$ be a projection onto some subspace $R\subset A$ and let $U$ be a random unitary on $A$ distributed according to Haar measure.
+Defining $D = |A|$ and $d = |R|$, the random matrix $V = \sqrt{\fDd} P U$ gives rise to the random unnormalized pure state